 The Bottom Line

 Generally, the 401k has a hard contribution deadline at the end of the year.
-But plan participants may check with their human resources department or Personal Capital financial advisor on how to make the best decisions for your retirement and to see if you’re permitted to make contributions in the new year— before tax time.
+But you can check with your company’s human resources department or a Personal Capital financial advisor on how to make the best decisions for your retirement and to see if you’re permitted to make contributions in the new year— before tax time next spring.

-- Sign up for Personal Capital’s free financial tools to track your entire portfolio for free, and see your chances for retirement success.
-On a mobile device?
-Visit us on the app store!
+- Sign up for Personal Capital’s free financial tools to track your entire portfolio for free, and check up on your chances for retirement success.

 - Consider speaking to a financial advisor about your retirement plan.